I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wiautil/nf-wiautil-wiaudbglegacyerror.md

 <p>None</p>

 ## -remarks
-<p>The <b>wiauDbgLegacyError</b> function is identical to the <a href="https://msdn.microsoft.com/library/windows/hardware/ff549633">wiauDbgError</a> function except that the latter function has an additional parameter used to identify the function or method that is active when the function is called.</p>

-<p>The <b>wiauDbgLegacyError</b> function is identical to the <a href="https://msdn.microsoft.com/library/windows/hardware/ff549633">wiauDbgError</a> function except that the latter function has an additional parameter used to identify the function or method that is active when the function is called.</p>
+<p>The <b>wiauDbgLegacyError</b> function is identical to the <a href="..\wiautil\nf-wiautil-wiaudbgerror.md">wiauDbgError</a> function except that the latter function has an additional parameter used to identify the function or method that is active when the function is called.</p>

 ## -requirements
 <table>